The honest framing

 What the work has shown, across thousands of recorded sessions, is that the therapeutic value does not actually depend on resolving this debate.
 Whether the material accessed is a literal previous life, a symbolic representation of a present-life dynamic, or something else entirely, the emotional reality of the session is undeniable, and it is that emotional reality that produces change.

 Dr Brian Weiss, a Yale-trained psychiatrist, documented this plainly in his landmark work.
-His initial scepticism gave way not to certainty about reincarnation, but to certainty that the clinical results were real.
+His initial scepticism gave way not to certainty about reincarnation, but to certainty that the transpersonal results were real.

 A brief history